asdf-vm/asdf-nodejs/README.md

 To build from source, make sure [all requisite libraries](https://github.com/nodejs/node/blob/master/BUILDING.md#unix-and-macos) are available.

-Under the hood, asdf-nodejs uses [node-build](https://github.com/nodenv/node-build) that will by default fetch ready made binaries.

 When installing Node.js using `asdf install`, you can pass custom configure options with the following env vars:

 #### Building from source